-Black Bean & Butternut Squash Quesadillas with Lazy Girl’s Guacamole are simple, vegetarian, and full of protein, healthy fats, vitamins, and minerals.
-Healthy AND delicious!
+Black Bean & Butternut Squash Quesadillas with Lazy Girl’s Guacamole are healthy and full of good for you ingredients!

 Greetings, peeps!
 Got a light and healthy recipe to share with you today, Black Bean & Butternut Squash Quesadillas with Lazy Girl’s Guacamole.
 I dreamed this dish up the other day while thinking about holiday weight gain.
 It’s always a popular topic this time of year, isn’t it?

 Holiday-centric foods tend to be the heaviest but since this special time only comes once a year it’s easy to justify splurging.
 The holidays also mean potlucks and parties full of caloric dips and boozy sips though (aka all my favorite things!) and seemingly every week, so it’s also easy to gain a few lbs without even trying.

 That being said, I’ve concocted a dish to make on a day when the office cookie exchange has left you looking for something lighter for dinner.
 Or when you don’t want to show up hungry to a Christmas party where you know the buffet table will be calling your name all night.